 - 1. DWF Chambers is committed to offering at least one pupillage per year.
-The core practice area will vary depending upon business need. - Pupil supervisors are currently based in our Leeds office and we are in the process of training pupil supervisors in Birmingham, Liverpool, London and Manchester.
+The core practice area will vary depending upon business need. - Pupil supervisors are currently based in our Leeds, London and Liverpool offices.
 The location of pupillage may be flexible depending on candidate and business preference. - 3.
 The remuneration will be a salary of £35,000. - 4.
 In addition, DWF Chambers offers a range of benefits including, but not limited to: - a. payment of all pupillage related expenses namely travel expenses and the cost of pupillage courses (if applicable); - b. provision of all necessary IT equipment including a laptop and mobile phone; - c. the comprehensive pension and benefits scheme offered by DWF Group.